Transitioning from jTDS to Microsoft's JDBC driver

 Since jTDS 1.3.1 does not provide a functioning JDBC4 implementation, the decision was made to replace jTDS with Microsoft's own SQL Server driver.
 Microsoft's driver is actively maintained, where jTDS hasn't been updated since 2014 (and prior to the small round of updates done in 2014 it hadn't been updated for multiple years).
 Microsoft offers a full JDBC4.2 (Java 8) driver and supports all the features of SQL Server, including SQL Server 2016.

-Bamboo attempts to automatically update jTDS JDBC URLs to values compatible with Microsoft's JDBC driver.
+Bitbucket attempts to automatically update jTDS JDBC URLs to values compatible with Microsoft's JDBC driver.
 However, for installations using custom JDBC URLs–for example, to use domain authentication–such automatic updating is not possible; the URL, which was manually entered, must be manually updated.